mik-jozef/chalk/spec.md

 > * [Haskell](https://www.haskell.org/)

 > TODO This spec is a work in progress.
 > That means it contains TODO notes, like this one.
-When the specifications is
+When the specification is
 > finished, the TODO notes must all be removed.
 >
 > Your feedback is welcome.
 For simple typos (or formatting issues) I'll appreciate